twosixlabs/armory/docs/poisoning.md

 In a [Dirty-label Backdoor (DLBD) Attack](https://arxiv.org/abs/1708.06733), training images are chosen from the source class, have a trigger applied to them, and then have their labels flipped to the target class.
 The model is then trained on this modified data.
 The adversary's goal is that test images from the source class will be classified as `target` when the trigger is applied at test time.

+#### Audio

+The DLBD attack for audio is similar to that of video.
+The difference is that instead of the trigger being an image that is placed over the existing image, the trigger is a short audio clip that is mixed with the existing audio.
+Example configs for speech are [here](../scenario_configs/eval6/poisoning)

 ### Clean-label backdoor